-time t, which depends on the distribution of education among the voting-age population.
+The first condition requires that among the voting-age population at time t, all individuals' skill acquisition decisions are optimal under rational expectations of tariffs over their lifetimes.
+The second condition defines the net export position of the median voter at time t, which depends on the distribution of education among the voting-age population.
 The third condition requires that the equilibrium realized tariff maximizes the indirect utility of the (older) median voter in period, t.
-Equilibrium is defined as any sequence of triples $(\mathbf{e{t-1}}, \Delta_t^m, \tau_t)$ that satisfy these conditions.
+Equilibrium is defined as any sequence of triples ($e{t-1}, \Delta_t^m, \tau_t$) that satisfy these conditions.